gajus/eslint-plugin-jsdoc/.README/rules/require-jsdoc.md

   - `window` - Window global exports are checked for JSDoc comments

-- `require` - An object with the following optional boolean keys which all default to `false` except as noted:
+- `require` - An object with the following optional boolean keys which all default to `false` except as noted, indicating the contexts where the rule will apply:

   - `ArrowFunctionExpression`
   - `ClassDeclaration`